George R. Price

 When I came across the letter which included that snippet naturally I thought.
 ‘Well, isn’t that interesting?’
 I looked into Khokhlov’s story and learned he wasn’t just a former intelligence officer, but also a would-assassin.

 Eleven years before that letter was written, when Khokhlov was a 31-year-old secret police officer working out of Moscow, he was sent to Germany to murder the anti-communist leader Georgi Sergeyevich Okolovich.
 His wife Yanina begged him not to commit murder, but he didn’t know how to get out of it.
 He’d already refused to kill someone once before and he knew he couldn’t refuse again.
 Khokhlov went to Frankfurt and early in the evening on February 18, 1954 he knocked on Okolovich’s door.
 But instead of killing him he said, “I am a captain in the MGB—the Ministry of State Security, I have been sent to Frankfurt to organize your assassination.
 I don’t want to carry it out and I need your help.”
 Okolovich contacted the Americans.
 Khokhlov, who couldn’t go back to Moscow now, left Yanina and his 18-month-old son Aleksander behind and defected to the United States.
-He never saw them again.
+He saw his son again several times after being pardoned by President Yeltsin, and he met his grandson on his second visit.

 kfamily